sparkflows/sparkflows-docs/docs/user-guide/time-series/time_series_visualizations.rst

 Charts : LineChart
 ==================

-Perfect for series of data points to form a continuous line.
+Line Charts are perfect for series of data points to form a continuous line.
-Example - Represent Daily sales data
+For example it can be used to represent Daily sales data

-Below is the sample workflows which contains ``Time Series data`` and visualize using line chart in Fire Insights.
+Below is the sample workflow which contains ``Time Series data`` and outputs a line chart in Fire Insights.

 .. figure:: ../../_assets/ml_userguide/visual.PNG
    :alt: ml_userguide
    :width: 90%

 Configurations for visualization processors in Fire Insight:

 * Set number of columns want to represent on y axis with respect to x axis
 * Set chart type based on data type